Altering Heft

 We've saved all we can at the clubhead, where saving a gram really buys something.
 It takes 10 grams in the shaft to save a swingweight point.
 We're trying to get from D-7 to D-1, so we will need to save 60 grams.
 That means we need a 68-gram shaft (60 grams less than the "standard" 128g from the table).

 It should be noted here that, while most steel shafts have a centered balance point, almost all graphite shafts have a balance point 3/4" to 1.5" higher than the middle of the shaft.
 That will reduce the swingweight further.
-For instance, raising the balance point by 1" on an 80g gram shaft will reduce the effective torque of the shaft by 80 gram-inches.
+For instance, raising the balance point by 1" on an 80g gram shaft will reduce the effective moment of the shaft by 80 gram-inches.
 Remembering that 50 gram-inches is one swingweight point, we may have achieved our target swingweight already.

 In fact, we probably want to try the club out in this configuration.
 In many cases, a slightly higher swingweight than the one that gives optimum golf shots with give good golf shots -- and more more reliably.
 (That's experience more than theory.)